Framework for Foreign Company Formation in Dubai

 Things You Should Know Before Applying

-• Non-residents face significantly higher minimum balance requirements and stricter document attestation.
+• Non-residents face higher minimum balances and stricter attestation requirements.

 Visa Options for Foreign Founders